zgetro/woocommerce-catalog-enquiry/readme.txt

 * Select enquiry form field from admin section.
 * Change the link of images and title with given link.
 * Reponsive enquiry form, even when the website is non responsive.
+* New Exclusions list settings introduce.
+* Admin Can Restricted the store for selected users other users will see catalog only.
+* Admin can open the sale for selected categories products others categories products will shown only catalog.
+* Admin can open the sale for selected products others products will seen as catalog.
+* Restricted stores features.
+* Enable/disable the exclusion rules in a click.

 We are adding new features as you are reading.
 So If your required feature is currently not available in this plugin, feel free to put up a request in the support forum for this plugin or revisit the page after a few weeks.